Mohamed Sater oversees the government-owned group, Mumtalaket, which holds all the Bahraini government’s non-oil and gas assets.

 Moving to cloud services

-He said the first step for the organisation was to move to cloud services.
+He says the first step for the organisation was to move to cloud services.
 It chose to work with Amazon due to the company’s infrastructure in Bahrain – but it was not just about moving to AWS.
 While it largely uses AWS, certain systems sit in the Microsoft Azure cloud.
 “Where it makes sense we will use other cloud suppliers.”

 Read more CIO interviews